itsjavierdev/bakery-web-app/README.md

       │          └─ ...
       ├─ Others  //dont have and specifict section
       └─ Admin
+         └─ ManagementAdmin
              ├─ Profile
              │  ├─ DeleteUserForm.php
              │  ├─ LogoutOtherBrowserSessionsForm.php
              │  └─ ...
              ├─ Roles //Almost every section of the app, has a crud with that methods │  ├─ Create.php
              │  └─ Delete.php
              │  └─ Read.php
              │  └─ Update.php
              │  └─ Detail.php
              │  └─ ...
              ├─ Dashboard.  //some folders like dashboard have another folders for separate more (in this case separate teh different charts for different proposals)
              │  └─ Sales.php
              │  └─ Products.php
              │  └─ ...
              └─ NavigationMenu.  //all the sidebar nav-links
 ```

 #### Reports